qyp9909/homepage/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I am conducting research in the field of **recommender systems**, specifically focusing on **generative recommendation models** and **sequential recommendation tasks**.
-If you are interested in any of my current or previous research and would like to collaborate or discuss further, please feel free to contact me at [qyp9909@gmail.com](mailto:qyp9909@gmail.com).
+If you are interested in any of my current or previous research and would like to collaborate or discuss further, please feel free to contact me at [qu@cmu.iit.tsukuba.ac.jp](mailto:qu@cmu.iit.tsukuba.ac.jp).
 You can find an overview of my work below.

 I am currently a third-year Ph.D. student in the [Doctoral Program in Intelligent and Mechanical Interaction Systems](https://www.imis.tsukuba.ac.jp/) at the Graduate School of Science and Technology, University of Tsukuba (筑波大学知能機能システム学位プログラム), under the supervision of Prof. [Hajime Nobuhara](https://researchmap.jp/read0102115?lang=en) (延原 肇).
 I also obtained my Master’s degree in the same program at the University of Tsukuba, where I began my research on recommender systems and deep learning.
 Before coming to Japan, I completed my undergraduate studies at Jilin University, earning a bachelor's degree in Computer Science from the College of Computer Science and Technology.
 Now, I am a member of the Computational Intelligence and Multimedia Laboratory (計算知能・マルチメディア研究室).
 You can find more information on our lab homepage: [nobuharaken.com](https://nobuharaken.com/).